Native American Heritage Month

 One of earliest recorded attempts to create a day of recognition for the contributions of “First Americans” dates back to 1912, when Dr. Arthur Caswell Parker (Seneca Nation), who founded several Indian rights organizations, persuaded the Boy Scouts of America to recognize “First Americans” Day, which they did for three years.

-That same year, at the annual Congress of the American Indian Association meeting in Lawrence, Kan., the association’s president, Rev. Sherman Coolidge (Arapahoe Tribe) issued a proclamation declaring the second Saturday of each May as a day to recognize American Indians.
+That same year, at the annual Congress of the American Indian Association meeting in Lawrence, Kansas, the association’s president, Rev. Sherman Coolidge (Arapahoe Tribe) issued a proclamation declaring the second Saturday of each May as a day to recognize American Indians.
 The proclamation also included the first formal appeal to recognize Indians as citizens.

-In 1916, New York became the first state to recognize American Indian Day (also on the second Saturday in May).
+The following year, New York became the first state to recognize American Indian Day (also on the second Saturday in May).

-In 1987, Congress called upon President Ronald Reagan to designate the week of November 22-28, 1987 as “American Indian Week.”
-By 1990, President George H. W. Bush approved a joint resolution proclaiming November 1990 as “National American Indian Heritage Month.”
+In 1987, Congress called upon President Ronald Reagan to designate the week of November 22-28, 1987, as “American Indian Week.”
+By 1990, President George H. W. Bush approved a joint resolution proclaiming November as “National American Indian Heritage Month.”

 Rock Your Mocs